billbuchanan/csn09112/week05_secretkey/labs/README.md

 Admin:

-Repeat all 7.1, 7.2 and 7.3 using Ophcrack, and the rainbow table contained on the instance (rainbow_tables_xp_free).

 ## D AWS Cryptography
 We are generally moving our security into the public cloud, and thus many of our keys are stored there.
 In AWS, we use KMS (Key Management System), and can create either symmetric keys or asymmetric keys (public keys).